joelio/java-gitlab-deploy-poc/JAVA_ENHANCEMENTS.md

 1. Start with the basic pipeline from the JAVA_QUICK_START.md guide
 2. Choose the enhancements that provide the most value for your team
 3. Implement them one at a time, testing each addition
+4. Consider adding the comprehensive testing framework early in your implementation
-4. Document which enhancements you've added to your pipeline
+5. Document which enhancements you've added to your pipeline

 This approach allows you to gradually improve your pipeline without overwhelming your team with complexity.